RalphAS/PRIMME.jl/README.md

 [homepage](https://www.cs.wm.edu/~andreas/software/)
 or [Github site](https://github.com/primme/primme.git).

+## Status

+Basic functionality (`eigs`, `svds`) is implemented.
+Documentation is sparse.
+Preconditioners and mass matrices are not yet handled as flexibly as they should be.

 # Usage

-For the most part the Julia API resembles that of the Python and MATLAB versions in the official PRIMME distribution.
-For the time being, users are referred to the associated documentation for most details.
+The Julia API largely resembles that of the Python and MATLAB versions in the official PRIMME distribution.
+For the time being, users are referred to the associated documentation for many details.
 Docstrings for `eigs` and `svds` will emphasise the peculiarities of the Julia wrappers, and the test suite should provide useful examples.

 ## Eigen-pairs

-As in some other iterative eigensolvers, a symbol is used to select which pairs are wanted, e.g. `:LR` for largest (real) value.
+As in some other iterative eigensolvers, a symbol is used to select which pairs are wanted, e.g. `:LR` (`:SR`) for largest (smallest) real value.

 If `A` is a matrix and `k` is the number of desired pairs, a typical call is
 ```julia